hemilabs/heminetwork/localnode/NODE_RUNNING.md

 cd heminetwork
 ```

-### Required Components
+### Hemi Components

-The following daemons are needed as part of the Hemi stack.
+The following daemons are needed as part of the Hemi stack (which ones you need to run yourself depend on which docker profile you use).
 They are all run under Docker Compose:

 1. bitcoind
 2. electrs